Richard K. Yancey WMA

 Activities and Amenities

-Hunting and trapping: Popular game species are deer, turkey, squirrel, rabbit, waterfowl, woodcock, dove, and snipe.
-There is a small game emphasis area, youth deer and turkey lottery hunts, and a youth deer season.
+Popular game species are deer, squirrel, rabbit, waterfowl, woodcock, dove, and snipe.
+There is a small game emphasis area, youth deer lottery hunts, and a youth deer season.
 Furbearers available to trappers are raccoon, mink, nutria, beaver, bobcat, fox, otter, and coyote.
-See regulations for details.
+See LDWF's seasons and regulations for details.

 In addition, there is a physically challenged deer season.

-Fishing and boating: Annual spring flooding from the Red and Mississippi rivers produces excellent recreational and some limited commercial fishing.
+Annual spring flooding from the Red and Mississippi rivers produces excellent recreational and some limited commercial fishing.
 Common recreational species include bass, bluegill, crappie, and catfish.
 Crawfishing and frogging are also very popular on this WMA.
 Common commercial species include buffalo, carp, drum, gar, bowfin, and catfish.
-See regulations for details.
+See LDWF's seasons and regulations for details.

 LDWF has planted approximately 265,000 hardwood seedlings on about 800 acres of former agricultural lands and annually maintains abandoned oil well sites and rights-of-way as wildlife openings.